Blog by Railsware

 First of all, it’s important to the commercial success of your team.
 No matter what you’re working on right now, whether it’s your team’s product or you’re on an outstuff/outsource project – the work of a content writer is always aimed at bringing value to your team.
 If it’s an employer branding project, you’ll get a colleague that will take a part of your workload.
 If it’s a post aimed at attracting clients, you’ll get a chance to work on a new interesting project.
 If these are tutorials on how to use your team’s product, it will gain new users and the product profitability will increase.

 It’s worth mentioning that the era of SEO-optimized content (in its traditional meaning) has gone long ago.
 Of course, keywords are crucial but keyword stuffing (100 keywords in one single paragraph) can only annoy readers.
 Today, it’s more important to create really useful content, even for a small group of people than to write viral posts about “Blockchain,” “Artificial Intelligence,” or “Augmented Reality.”
 The core of a post should be the readers’ problem and its solution.
 The shorter the better.
-To create such content we need in-depth knowledge and hands-on experience in a specific field.
-Your knowledge and experience.
+To create such content, we need in-depth knowledge and hands-on experience in a specific field, like sometimes using tools like a SERP API to understand the competitive landscape and fine-tune the content strategies.
+Your knowledge and experience are crucial.
 Therefore, collaboration is inevitable.

 Second of all, it’s your reputation that’s at stake.
 When you cooperate with a content writer on something, your name will be cited as a co-author, or even as a sole author of a piece.
 The modern employer often checks such things in your resume, especially if you apply for the position of senior or lead.
 So, you had better mind the quality of copies you add to your CV.